 Anchor Foods is guided by its following values that bring delight to its consumers.

 CORPORATE SOCIAL RESPONSIBILITY

-Anchor Foods has a long term commitment to Corporate Social Responsibility and for the impact of our business decisions and activities on society and the environment, consumers, employees and communities.
-Anchor Foods monitors and ensures its support to laws, ethical standards, and international norms and embraces its responsibility for the impact of its activities on the environment.
+Anchor Foods has a long-term commitment to Corporate Social Responsibility and for the impact of our business decisions and activities on society and the environment, consumers, employees and communities.
+Anchor Foods monitors and ensures its support to WHS, ethical standards, laws and international norms, and embraces its responsibility for the impact of its activities on the environment.

 We commit to this with transparent and ethical behaviour that:

 Contributes to sustainable development, including the health and the welfare of society

 Eliminates or minimises risk and provides a workplace that enables all work activities to be carried out safely;

 Takes into account the expectations of stakeholders

 Is in compliance with applicable laws and consistent with international norms of behaviour, and

 Is integrated throughout the organisation and practised in its relationships.